 The Braces Basics

 Braces are fixed orthodontic appliances, meaning they’re bonded to your teeth and stay in place throughout your treatment.
 They apply steady, gentle pressure to move your teeth into their correct positions.
 The outcome is an aligned bite and a beautiful smile.
-Dr. Tabakman, Dr. Wadler, Dr. Bloome and Dr. Muller offer advanced braces options and have the expertise to address even the most complex cases.
+Dr. Tabakman, Dr. Wadler, Dr. Bloome and Dr. Khan offer advanced braces options and have the expertise to address even the most complex cases.
 Schedule a free consultation online or by calling us at (281) 752-4222 (West Houston) or (713) 667-6000 (Bellaire).
 We’ll show you how our Houston braces can straighten your teeth, improve your oral health and boost your confidence.
-Read on to learn the ins and outs of these powerful, smile-perfecting appliances.
+Read on to learn the ins and outs of how these powerful, smile-perfecting braces work.

 How Braces Work